YushenHu0326/ProShredder/README.md

 - A PC with a good sound card/driver.
 (This is important, when I use my Windows laptop to test it out, the lag is so egregious that I cannot play.
 A MacBook may be a good choice, at least my MacBook works well)
 - Unity 2020.3.48f software.
 - An audio interface.
 I am using Scarlett 2i2.
-- A pedal board if you want to play heavy distorted music.
-(Unfortunately Unity is not a DAW.
-I don't think I am able to process the sound in the audio buffer with virtual effector while maintaining low latency)
+- A pedal board if you want more dynamic pedal effects.
 - A guitar/bass

 ## Tutorial